smartdevicelink/sdl_evolution/proposals/0201-high-level-interface-overlay-controllers.md

 #### `muteMediaSource`

 This property maps to `PerformAudioPassThru.muteAudio`.
-If this property is false the parameter `muteAudio` will be omitted.
+Some initializers of this overlay controller won't ask for this flag therefore by default it's set to YES.
+When starting this overlay controller the RPC request will always include the parameter `muteAudio` due to unspecific defvalue in the mobile API.

 #### onAudioData (handler)